 For my MDes thesis I developed a technique to selectively glaze ceramic materials with a laser engraving machine.
 This process was interesting in and of itself, as the process of structuring a new type of craft led me to obtain meaningful insight into the manner of digital craftsmanship and its relation to more traditional crafts.

-At this time Yuval and I are seeking to relocate.
 My aspiration is to continue working within the design space, as a maker, designer, or as a lecturer.
 However, I hold a wide skillset which I believe would make me an asset for other fields of industry.
 I maintain that I am an autodidact, and this has been my greatest strength as a designer, as an independent contractor, and as a dedicated worker for Bezalel Academy.